timkley/osx-install-script/readme.md

 1. For the Alfred keyboard shortcut to work, you have to deactivate the spotlight shortcut within System Settings -> Keyboard -> Shortcuts -> Spotlight -> Deactivate both hotkeys
 2. Alfred also suggests to give it access to the Accessibility feature.
 Go to System Settings -> Accessibility if you want to activate it.
+3. Edit iTerm-settings: Use the installed powerline-font and switch to solarized dark colors